 Holz Brucke is a stunning wooden covered bridge that crosses the Cass River.
 A great place for photographs, the bridge displays amazing artistry.
 It is 239 feet long and connects Main Street with the Bavarian Inn Lodge.
 It is open for both vehicles and pedestrians.

 16. Visit Weiss Centennial Farm

 A fabulous family-friendly attraction in Frankenmuth, Weiss Centennial Farm lets you discover more about dairy farming and agriculture.
 Learn how the calves are taken care of and watch as they are fed.
-Experience other farm work too, such as planting seeds, ploughing fields, and harvesting crops (depending on the season).
+Experience other farm work, such as planting seeds, plowing fields, and harvesting crops (depending on the season).

 Diverse activities are also available, including bug walks and pretzel making, and you can also explore the large orchards.
-In the fall, visitors can have fun trying to beat the corn mazes – they are trickier than they look!
+Visitors can have fun trying to beat the corn mazes in the fall – they are trickier than they look!

 17. Taste German Beers at Frankenmuth Brewery